 Tanzanite: Fast Facts

-- Tanzanite ranks from 6.0 to 7.0 on the Mohs hardness scale.
+Tanzanite ranks from 6.0 to 7.0 on the Mohs hardness scale.

-- The best tanzanite displays a transition of color from blue to violet, with flashes of red.
+The best tanzanite displays a transition of color from blue to violet, with flashes of red.

-- Tanzanite originates in Tanzania, first found in the Merelani Hills near Mount Kilimanjaro.
+Tanzanite originates in Tanzania, first found in the Merelani Hills near Mount Kilimanjaro.

-- Tanzanite universally undergoes heating to improve its color.
+Tanzanite universally undergoes heating to improve its color.

 What is Tanzanite?

 Tanzanite is a bluish-violet gemstone found exclusively in Tanzania's Merelani Foothills.
 Initially mistaken for a new deposit of sapphire by a Maasai Tribesman in the late 1960s, these crystals were soon identified as a novel zoisite variant.
-It is named in tribute to its Tanzanian roots, and it surpasses diamonds in scarcity by a thousandfold, which is one reason it is known as then “Gemstone of a Generation” or the “Gemstone of the 20th Century,”
+It is named in tribute to its Tanzanian roots, and it surpasses diamonds in scarcity by a thousandfold, which is one reason it is known as the “Gemstone of a Generation” or the “Gemstone of the 20th Century”.

 What color is tanzanite?